markusniv/tag-it/README.md

   <img src="images/post-tagit.png" height="500">
 </p>

+# How to use
+Clone this project via ``git pull https://gitlab.metropolia.fi/tag-it/mobile-app.git``

+Run ``npm install`` to get all dependencies installed

+Run either ``expo start`` or ``expo start --no-dev --minify`` depending on whether you want dev mode or not

 # Misc

-This was made as a group project for a web-based mobile application course @ [Metropolia UAS](https://www.metropolia.fi/en).
+This was a group project for a web based mobile application course @ [Metropolia UAS](https://www.metropolia.fi/en).

 # Authors